magnusnissel/birdbody/README.md

 # birdbody
 A graphical interface for creating twitter corpora.
 Still very much a work in progress.
+It currently gathers the most recent tweets of specified users.
+Other methods (e.g. searching for keywords/hashtags) will be added eventually.

-Based around the tweet_dumper.py gist by Yanofsky (https://gist.github.com/yanofsky/5436496)
+Originally based on the tweet_dumper.py gist by Yanofsky (https://gist.github.com/yanofsky/5436496).

 ## Usage notes ##
 You can easily create your own multi-user corpus in CSV, XML and TXT format using the steps outlined below.